A Show Made for Hollywood: Inside the Dream Team Los Angeles Rams

 But Snead saw it differently.

-"We talked about not being deceived by having more Ws," he says.
+"We talked about not being deceived by having more W's," he says.
 "We still need to improve.
 The key is to have the same hunger you had last year because you got more in your stomach this year.
 You're a little fuller from success."

 So the Rams bade farewell to cornerback Trumaine Johnson, linebacker Alec Ogletree, linebacker Connor Barwin, defensive end Robert Quinn and Watkins.
 All were starters, and Barwin, Johnson and Ogletree even more: captains, voted by teammates, along with running back Todd Gurley, the NFL's reigning Offensive Player of the Year, Whitworth and punter Johnny Hekker.